Nobel Peace Prize winner Malala Yousafzai has returned to Pakistan for the first time since being shot by Taliban militants.

 Why was she attacked?

-At just 11, Ms Yousafzai began writing an anonymous diary for BBC Urdu about her life under Taliban rule.
+At just 11, Ms Yousafzai began writing an anonymous diary for Urdu about her life under Taliban rule.

 A vocal advocate of female education amid militant suppression in Pakistan, she was deliberately attacked on a school bus at 15.
 Malala's…